martinrohbeck/edx-materials/README.md

 # edx-materials
-Contains public materials for students enrolled in MITx: 6.871x, Machine Learning for Healthcare
+Contains public materials for students enrolled in MITx: 6.871x, Machine Learning for Healthcare.